 6) India The Agra famine continued in the north-west provinces, only partially mitigated by the East India Company’s relief for the able-bodied.
 Some 800,000 would die of starvation.
 Meanwhile, the Company’s invest- ments in steam were laying the foundations for steamship navigation of the major rivers and railway development; Company forces were set to invade and occupy Afghanistan; and Company steamships were preparing to join with the Royal Navy in war on China for daring to crack down on the smuggling of the opium it produced in India.

 7) Mauritius Governor Nicolay was delighted that the British government’s payment of compensation to the island’s former slave owners was now feeding into the economy, enabling enhanced sugar production with indentured workers.
 Plantation owners were establishing an industrial-scale indentured labour system to bring low-paid workers from India.
 (Nearly half a million indentured labourers arrived at Aapravasi Ghat, Port Louis, shown left.)
 This proved cheaper than providing food and shelter to former enslaved persons.
 British planters facing the loss of enslaved labour in Central America, the Caribbean and Ceylon would copy this indentured labour experiment.

 Alan Lester is professor of historical geography at the University of Sussex.
 His co-authored book Ruling the World: Freedom, Civilisation and Liberalism in the 19th-Century British Empire is out now from Cambridge University Press

-This article was first published in the April 2021 edition of BBC History Magazine
+This content first appeared in the April 2021 issue of BBC History Magazine